The challenge

 One customer in the Nordics with a diverse portfolio of real estate spanning office buildings, shopping malls, hotels, and land projects, had one large office building with connected public parking that was completely “sold out” of parking contracts.
 Revenue opportunities were limited since the total number of contracts matched the total number of parking places.

 Tenants needed more parking for their employees and the whole experience of arriving by car as a guest to the property was cumbersome and hard to understand.
-Tenants tended to advise their guests to use public transport even though the building had ample (paid) parking spaces for guests.
+The building had ample (paid) parking spaces for guests that also tended to be unused.

 The Solution